HerrMotz/HerrMotz/README.md

 I am currently working on:

 ## Query by Graph
-(My bachelor's thesis:) A collection of tools for querying RDF databases using a visual SPARQL query builder, assisted by OWL ontologies.
+(My bachelor's thesis:) A collection of tools for querying RDF databases using a visual SPARQL query builder.
 Find a live demo [on my website](https://quebyg.danielmotz.de) and the repository [on GitHub](https://github.com/HerrMotz/bachelor-thesis).

 ## πάρεδρος